 - URL Paths: URL paths aren’t essential but should definitely be considered when you’re creating your next ad.
 These vanity links can be used to add additional information about the landing page, product or service that you want your audience to interact with.

 How to Build an Expanded Text Ad Using Our Expanded Text Ad Generator

 Of course, building a great ad only matters if you can get a client to approve it.
 Our expanded text ad preview tool can help you design these ads in a more visual manner.
 Having the added visuals that our tool provides can not only increase the likelihood of your client understanding your add but improve your own ability to create an effective ad.

 To build an ad using this tool, you simply fill in the associated fields with your copy and watch as our tool instantly generates a visualization of the ad for you to review.
 You can also add extensions like call-outs and site links that can increase the success rate of your expanded text ad.

-Try our Expanded Text Ad Generator Tool
+Try our Expanded Text Ad Preview Tool

 Don’t let the confusing nature of expanded text ads hold you back from success.
 Try out our expanded text ad preview tool for Google Ads today for free and see the difference that added visualization can make for you and your clients!